OpenDevEd/OpenDevEd-Wordle/README.md

 ### Feedback Mechanism
 The feedback mechanism is designed to provide clear and immediate feedback to the user.
 This helps in improving the user experience and makes the game more engaging.

-### Error Handling
-The `notInList` state is used to handle cases where the user inputs a word that is not in the predefined list.
-This ensures that the game can provide appropriate feedback and maintain a consistent user experience.

 ## How to Run the Project